Durocornovium: Phase 2 habitation (AD 80-230)

 Durocornovium was the site of intensive building.
 The discovery of lime kilns and lead working point to building trades in full swing.
 Clearly it was benefiting from its location on the road, backed by a further southward road to Cunetio and Venta Belgarum The southward route is not mentioned in the Antonine Itinerary so may not have been considered as anything but a minor road by the Romans themselves.

 Perhaps more relevant was the political significance.
 Durocornovium rested on a junction of roads linking regional administration centres at Calleva Atrebatum, Corinium Dobunnorum, and Venta Belgarum.
 As the names suggest, these towns were designated as civitas and used as governmental bases for control over the local British tribes.
 This centralised system might not have been sufficient for the control of a potentially rebellious populace and it's believed that some administration was spread to outlying towns which would have included Durocornovium.

 Stone buildings dominate this period and some evidence of monumental columns were found during roadworks.
 A mansio (a sort of hotel for travelling officials) has been identified 110 metres from the road, a substantial structure that so far remains unexcavated.
 Other remains include a possible granary.

 Recent finds at Groundwell have pointed to the affluence of the area during the height of the Roman Empire.
-The discovery of a Nyphaeum, a shrine at a well-head, agrees with another Roman structure at a spring south of Durocornovium at Callas Hill.
+The discovery of a Nymphaeum, a shrine at a well-head, agrees with another Roman structure at a spring south of Durocornovium at Callas Hill.
 Swindon hill was inhabited largely for the availability of spring water and typically this was something the Romans recognised in their religious life, raising the possibility of a major temple site either destroyed or undiscovered.
 Remnants of monumental stonework were removed during bridge building which has raised speculation that the temple site is currently beneath a bridge pier.
-There is no evidence of any aqueduct, but given the close proximity of Dorcan Stream and the River Cole, it was unlikely one was needed.
+There is no evidence of any aqueduct, but given the close proximity of Dorcan Stream and the River Cole, it was unlikely that one was needed.